-- Develop your creative thinking skills - It will increase your ability to think; creatively, imaginatively and critically.
+Develop your creative thinking skills

+• It will increase your ability to think; creatively, imaginatively and critically.
 You will develop your skills in teamwork; leadership, independent learning, motivation and planning.
+These are key skills that are needed in any career path.

+Experiment

-These are key skills that are needed in any career path. - Experiment - You will develop your understanding and explore a range of different plays written by other people.
+• You will develop your understanding and explore a range of different plays written by other people.
 You will also have the opportunity to devise your own play.
+This provides the opportunity to experiment with new ideas and take risks.

+Be reflective

-This provides the opportunity to experiment with new ideas and take risks. - Be reflective - Drama encourages you to ask questions that help make sense of learning.
+• Drama encourages you to ask questions that help make sense of learning.
 You are expected to question and critique your own and others' processes and products.
 Drama requires us to view things from multiple perspectives.

-How will this course be examined or assessed?
-Component 1 - Devising: Practical Assessment
+Component 1: Devising - 40% of qualification

+- Create and develop a devised piece from a stimulus (practical) - Analyse and evaluate the devising process and performance (can be video diary or written coursework)

+Assessment - Internally assessed, externally moderated

-Component 2 - Performance from Text: Practical Assessment
+Component 2: Performance from a text - 20% of qualification

-Component 3 - Theatre Makers in Practice: Written Assessment
+- Performance and study of two extracts from the same play (practical) - Students can choose between performer or designer role.

+Assessment - Externally assessed by visiting examiner

+Component 3: Written examination - 40% of qualification

+- Students study a set text and will be given questions relating to a key extract from the play (written) - Analysis and evaluation of a live Theatre production they have seen during the course (written)

+Assessment

+• Externally assessed written exam

-A-Level Drama and Theatre Studies Level 3 vocational qualifications (such as BTEC National Performing Arts (Acting) at SFH6 Performance diplomas and degree courses offered by Drama colleges and Universities and degrees in Stage Management and Technical Theatre.
+- A-Level Drama and Theatre Studies - Level 3 vocational qualifications (such as BTEC National Performing Arts (Acting) at SFH6 - Performance diplomas and degree courses offered by Drama colleges and Universities and degrees in Stage Management and Technical Theatre.

-A GCSE in Drama can help prepare you for a wide range of careers, such as: An actor, playwright and/or choreographer, as well as related careers such as teaching, drama therapy, set design, lighting design, stage manager, costume design, producer, make-up artist, sound design and Arts management.
+• A GCSE in Drama can help prepare you for a wide range of careers, such as: An actor, playwright and/or choreographer, as well as related careers such as teaching, drama therapy, set design, lighting design, stage manager, costume design, producer, make-up artist, sound design and Arts management.

-Please contact: Ms Morrison or Ms Catchpole s.morrison@sydenham.lewisham.sch.uk; m.catchpole@sydenham.lewisham.sch.uk
+Please contact: Ms Catchpole m.catchpole@sydenham.lewisham.sch.uk Ms S Morrison s.morrison@sydenham.lewisham.sch.uk